Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 Image: https://pixabay.com/illustrations/school-education-skills-job-4281626

 Today, we will look into the definition of hard skills and soft skills and their key differences.
-Plus, we will explore how to develop your skills and how to feature them effectively on your resume.
+In other words, we will compare technical skills vs soft skills and explore practical examples.
+Plus, we will explore how to develop your skills and how to feature them effectively on your resume, while keeping in mind that recruiters often weigh soft skills vs technical skills depending on the role.

 Hard skills refer to professional skills essential to do your job well.
 You can learn them, and the level of proficiency in these skills is easy to measure through tests and assessments.
 They are associated with job-related processes and technologies and thus you'll need different skills for each industry and role.